 The goal of the Women’s Health Luncheon is to create an annual forum to promote women’s health and support a higher level of care through education and awareness.
 It is a day for women planned by women to discover more about achieving optimal health.

-The event is held in September and features a delicious lunch, time for fellowship, a robust healthcare panel and special keynote speaker.
+The event is held in the spring and features a delicious lunch, time for fellowship, a robust healthcare panel and special keynote speaker.
 Funds raised from the Women’s Health Luncheon support Labor and Delivery services at Marshall Medical Centers.

 For more information, or to request your invitation to these special events, please call 256.571.8026.